-• User Name = Grants.gov Tracking Number (Example: "GRANT12345678")

-Your Grants.gov tracking number is assigned to you by Grants.gov at the time you submit Part 1 your application.
-A confirmation screen will appear once your submission is complete.
-Your Grants.gov tracking number will be provided at the bottom of this screen.
+- User Name = Grants.gov Tracking Number (Example: "GRANT12345678") - Your Grants.gov tracking number is assigned to you by Grants.gov at the time you submit Part 1 your application. - A confirmation screen will appear in Grants.gov once your submission is complete. - $\circ$ Your Grants.gov tracking number will be provided at the bottom of the screen.